Painting Furniture Grey Without Sanding or Priming (Yes It Works!!)

 - Medium Grit Foam Sanding Pads (Use code RAY10 to get 10% off your order)

-My husband cleaned the dresser inside and out for me with a shop vacuum and then with Krud Kutter and an old damp rag.
+My husband cleaned the the piece inside and out for me with a shop vacuum and then with Krud Kutter and an old damp rag.
 Learn more about how to clean furniture before painting here.

-Since I don’t want to mess around with sanding and priming the whole dresser, I used Heirloom Traditions Paint.
-Here’s our list of the best no sand furniture paint if you want to have more options.
+Since I didn’t want to mess around with sanding and priming the whole thing, I used Heirloom Traditions Paint.
+It sticks better than any other I have used.
+Get more tips on painting finished furniture here.

-We went with this dark grey color from Heirloom Traditions Paint called Abbey.
-Check out my Heirloom Traditions Paint review here, and our post on painting furniture with Heirloom Traditions Paint for more information on using this paint.
+We went with Heirloom Traditions Paint called Abbey.
+It’s dark and one of the best grey furniture paint on our list!
+Check out my Heirloom Traditions Paint review here, and our post on painting furniture with Heirloom Traditions Paint for more information on using this product.

-Check out these Fusion Mineral Paint VS Heirloom Traditions Paint and Beyond Paint VS Heirloom Traditions Paint comparisons to learn more about how Heirloom Traditions Paint compares.
+Here’s another painting furniture without sanding or priming makeover.
+And check out these Fusion Mineral Paint VS Heirloom Traditions Paint and Beyond Paint VS Heirloom Traditions Paint comparisons to learn about how it compares to other brands.

 Spraying Heirloom Traditions Paint

-We poured it into our Wagner paint sprayer and mixed it with 20% water to help it spray into a perfectly fine, texture-free finish.
+We poured it into our Wagner sprayer and mixed it with 20% water to help it spray into a perfectly fine, texture free finish.
 Learn more about how to thin paint for Wagner sprayer here.

-Oh, and I got a new paint sprayer (the Wagner FLEXiO 3500)!
+Oh, and I got a new one (the Wagner FLEXiO 3500/595)!
 Check out my honest and detailed Wagner 3500 Paint Sprayer review here.

 Check out my guides on how to use the FLEXiO 3000 and how to use Wagner FLEXiO 3500 if you have these models.
 Check out my list of the best Wagner paint sprayers for furniture here.